An emergency fund should contain enough money to cover your basic expenses for a minimum of several months.

 Now, Calculate Your Safety Net Fund Amount

-You can also calculate your own safety net fund amount with a simple formula:
+You can calculate your own safety net fund amount with a simple formula:

 Monthly expenditures x Re-employment period = Baseline safety net amount